 Chronic pain is a classification that is significantly different from acute pain for a couple of reasons.
 One of these reasons is that with chronic pain, the pain itself takes the form of a disease.
 Chronic pain is a variation characterized by discomfort and pain that lingers long after an injury or trauma has already healed; strangely, it plagues certain patients even when there is seemingly nothing at all wrong with their body.
 Chronic pain can last for widely varying lengths of time, ranging from weeks, to months, years, and sometimes it can stay with an individual for the duration of their lifetime.
 Before a person can be legitimately diagnosed with having chronic pain, they would need to have been experiencing relatively consistent pain for about 3-6 months.

 Sometimes associated with cases of chronic pain is an alteration of a person’s nervous system, which can dispose them to experiencing more prolonged and severe sensations of pain.
 While a cause of chronic pain can sometimes be determined by a doctor, there are times when no cause can ever be found.
-Fortunately for sufferers of chronic pain, the majority of cases do in fact include an exclusive determination of the cause of the pain, making treatments a more realistic and effective option for patients.
+Fortunately for sufferers of chronic pain, the majority of cases do in fact include an exclusive determination of the cause of the pain, making acute vs chronic pain treatment by a chiropractor and physiotherapist a more realistic and effective option for patients.

-If you are currently suffering pain, call (416) 479-8311 to talk with a chiropractic specialist in Toronto for an assessment.
+If you are currently suffering pain, call Core Wellness Centre in Toronto on (416) 479-8311 to talk with a chiropractic specialist in Toronto for an assessment.